click0/ansible-freebsd-install-on-zfs-lite/README.md

 ## Variables

-See the defaults and examples in vars.
+See the `defaults/main.yml` and examples in vars.

 ## Workflow

 1) Install the role

 ```
-shell> ansible-galaxy role install click0.freebsd_install_on_zfs_lite
+shell> ansible-galaxy role install click0.freebsd-install-on-zfs-lite
 ```

-2) Look variables, e.g. in defaults/main.yml
+2) Look variables, e.g. in `defaults/main.yml`

 You can override them in the playbook and inventory.